jasonsheh/SiteScan/README.md

 `-u : detect basic information`

-`-c : crawl the site get the sitemap`
+`-c : crawl the site to get the sitemap`

+`-w : get whois information`

 Notice: SiteScan works with python 3.x

+## Details

+please visit octfive.cn to get the analysis about SiteScan